-The Cycle Time Chart can be accessed on the via upper right-hand corner the drop-down.
+The Cycle Time Chart can be accessed via upper right-hand corner drop-down.
 This chart represents how long it takes a Story to be completed after it is Started.
 This can provide insights such as: "On average it takes us a X amount of days to complete certain types of Stories" or surface outlier Stories.

-The Lead Time Chart can be accessed on the via upper right-hand corner the drop-down.
+The Lead Time Chart can be accessed via upper right-hand corner drop-down.
 This chart represents the amount of time that has passed between when a Story is created and when it is completed.
 This can provide insights such as, "We have a really long timespan before we pick up created Stories."

 The Y-axis of the chart represents the number of days.

 The X-axis represents the completion dates of the Stories in the selected date range, Epic, Milestone, Iteration or Project in which you are viewing Cycle Time or Lead Time reports.